RamonZwaan/metapepview/README.md

 - *Visualize pathway map*: Given a selected KEGG pathway, select samples in the dropdown menu and by clicking *Show pathway map*, a KEGG page will be loaded showing the pathway with protein functions colored according to the corresponding sample.
 A color table matching sample to color will shown in the dashboard.
 # Referencing

+Preprint for the dashboard is currently in preparation.

 When using the database for publication, in addition to referencing the tools used as input for the dashboard, the following methods and tools are used during processing

 **For de novo (or global) taxonomic annotation of peptide sequences**